A numerical domain decomposition method for solving elliptic equations on manifolds: Numerical Scheme

 Suppose a manifold $M$ has dimension $d$.
 As indicated above, each subdomain $M_{i}$ of $M$ shall be converted to a domain $D_{i} \subset \mathbb{R}^{d}$.
 This conversion substantially reduces the difficulty of the numerical scheme in consideration.
-However, when $d>3$, the implementation on $D_{i}$ still remains a difficult task, because the geometric intuition used in implementing finite element in $\mathbb{R}^2$ or $\mathbb{R}^3$ cannot be simply ported to higher dimensions.
-To minimize this difficulty, we shall choose $D_{i}$ as a $d$-rectangle and use the tensor product-type finite element space of $d$-rectangles (see e.g., \cite[p.~56-64]{ciarlet}).
+However, when $d>3$, the construction of a discretized problem on $D_{i}$ still remains a difficult task.
+The main reason is that the geometric intuition used in implementing finite element spaces in $\mathbb{R}^2$ or $\mathbb{R}^3$ cannot be simply ported to higher dimensions.
+To minimize the difficulty of tessellation in higher dimensions, we shall choose $D_{i}$ as a $d$-rectangle and use the tensor product-type finite element space of $d$-rectangles (see e.g., \cite[p.~56-64]{ciarlet}).

 Recall that a $d$-rectangle $D$ is

 We refine each coordinate factor interval $[a_{i}, b_{i}]$ by adding points of partition:

 Then $[a_{i}, b_{i}]$ is divided into $N_{i}$ subintervals.
 Define a function $\varphi_{i,j}$ on $[a_{i}, b_{i}]$ for $0 \leq j \leq N_{i}$ as